There is a beautiful idea in Sanatan Dharma that the Divine Mother is not only in temples, not only in the sky, not only in scriptures.

 Not every awakening comes from intense yoga practice.

-Sometimes the process is gentle and slow.
-A person simply becomes calmer, more aware, less reactive.
-That too is awakening.
+Sometimes the process is gentle and gradual.
+A person may simply become calmer, more aware, and less reactive to life’s challenges.
+That too can be a sign of awakening.

 It does not always look dramatic.